Tourist Tax in Ponta Delgada: A Complete Guide for Hosts (2026)

 What Is the Tourist Tax?

 The tourist tax is a small fee charged per person, per night, added on top of the accommodation price.
-It applies to all guests staying in tourist establishments and local accommodation (alojamento local) in municipalities where the tax is in force — including Ponta Delgada.
+It applies to all guests staying in tourist establishments and local accommodation (alojamento local) in municipalities where the tax is in force — including Ponta Delgada, where it has applied since 1 January 2025, alongside the other five municipalities of São Miguel island.

-The main purpose of the tax is to fund local infrastructure that supports tourism: roads, public spaces, environmental preservation, and the promotion of local commerce and services.
+The main purpose of the tax is to fund local infrastructure that supports tourism: trail maintenance, public spaces, waste collection, environmental preservation, and the promotion of local commerce and services.
 As tourism grows, so does the pressure on local resources, and the tourist tax exists to help the municipality keep pace.

 Who Needs to Register?

 Any tourism operator or local accommodation host operating in Ponta Delgada must register on the municipal electronic platform.
 This includes Airbnb hosts, Booking.com listings, and any other short-term rental.
-You are required to register within 30 days of starting your activity.
+You are required to register within 30 days of starting your activity (or of the platform entering into operation).

 How to Register on iTAXAS